 "Later, knowing that all was now completed, and so that the Scripture would be fulfilled, Jesus said, 'I am thirsty.'
 A jar of wine vinegar was there, so they soaked a sponge in it, put the sponge on a stalk of the hyssop plant, and lifted it to Jesus' lips.
-When he had received the drink, J to Jesus' lips.
 When he had received the drink, Jesus said, 'It is finished.'
 With that he bowed his head and gave up his spirit."
 (John 19: 28-30)

 After his arrest late on Thursday, Jesus was tried by King Herod, by the High Priests, and by Pilate, the Roman Governor.
 He was flogged, mocked and finally crucified between two thieves, a most painful and degrading way to die.
+It was the day we call "Good Friday".
 You would think there could be nothing "good" in all this for Jesus, yet his last words tell us otherwise.
 "It is finished" he said.
 He had completed the task God had sent him to do and he could now be re-united with his Father in Heaven.
+He had died so that we could be saved from our sins and be brought back to God.

-For us the good is our salvation and life for ever with our Lord.
+For us the good is our salvation and the knowledge that we are God's dearly loved children for always.
 Amidst all the sadness we can truly call this "Good Friday".

-Behold the man upon a cross, my sin upon his shoulders; Ashamed, I hear my mocking voice call out among the scoffers.
-It was my sin that held him there until it was accomplished; His dying breath has brought me life-I know that it is finished. (from the song "How deep the Father's love for us" by Stuart Townend, © 1995 Kingsway's Thankyou Music)
+It was my sin that held him there until it was accomplished; His dying breath has brought me life-I know that it is finished. (from the song "How deep the Father's love for us" by Stuart Townend, © 1995 Kingsway's Thankyou Music) (Walk round the corner of the church to find No. 7 on one of the benches)